suvanbanerjee/clips/README.md

 You can read more about BaseSettings class here: https://pydantic-docs.helpmanual.io/usage/settings/

 ## Database
-It was only mentioned to use PostgreSQL but as per the doc we are suposed to use it like a production application hence i have used Pinacco as ORM to make it more easy to deal with database opperations
+It was only mentioned to use PostgreSQL but as per the doc we are suposed to use it like a production application hence i have used Piccolo as ORM to make it more easy to deal with database opperations

 ## Pre-commit